RauliL/plorth/docs/api.md

   <dd>quote</dd>
 </dl>

-Constructs negated version of given quote which negates boolean result returned by the original quote.
+Constructs a negated version of given quote which negates the boolean result returned by the original quote.

 ## string